nvanquyet/nighthunt_client/README.md

 - Check logs in Unity Console

 ### Lobby Not Updating
-- Check polling is enabled (should refresh every 1s)
+- Check WebSocket connection is established
-- Verify backend is returning correct room data
+- Verify backend WebSocket handler is running
 - Check Unity Console for errors

 ### Game Start Not Detected